bringauto/etna/README.md

 It's intended to simplify development for [Fleet] and The Autonomy developers.

-The system can be used by docker-compose stored at the git root of this repository.
+The system can be used by docker compose stored at the git root of this repository.

 There are multiple containers